Referral

 • Diet (to identify poor iron intake)

-• Drug history (e.g., aspirin, NSAIDs, SSRIs, anticoagulant therapy, corticosteroids)
+• Drug history (e.g., aspirin, NSAIDs, SSRIs, anticoagulant therapy, corticosteroids, long-term use of PPIs over 2 years)

 • A history of overt bleeding particularly rectal bleeding, haematuria, heavy bruising, or blood donation